Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │                                                                         │
 │  1.
 COLLAPSE:                                                           │
-│     Multiple hypotheses suddenly resolve to one.                      │ │     Not gradual convergence — sudden transition.                      │
-│     Like a phase transition, not like optimization.                   │ │                                                                         │
+│     Multiple hypotheses suddenly resolve to one.                      │ │     Not gradual convergence, sudden transition.                       │ │     Like a phase transition, not like optimization.                   │ │                                                                         │
 │  2.
 COHERENCE:                                                          │